 Get Peace Of Mind With Our Thorough Chimney Inspections & Real Estate Inspections

 According to the National Fire Protection Association (NFPA) Code 211, every chimney and venting system should be inspected yearly, regardless of whether or not it’s used regularly.
 If you do use your chimney each year, flammable and corrosive creosote and soot can build up inside of the flue and need to be removed.
 If you don’t use your chimney each year, it still needs to be checked for structural integrity, due to the long and tough winters we have here in New England, and exposure to the elements year round.
-But different chimneys call for different inspection.
+But different chimneys call for different inspections.

 Here at Ceaser Chimney Service, we know that inspections are an essential part of chimney maintenance and home safety, which is why we provide all three levels of inspections, as defined by the NFPA.
 Here’s what you need to know about each: